SMEMO: Social Memory for Trajectory Forecasting: Acknowledgements

-\begin{IEEEbiography}[{ }]{Alberto Del Bimbo}is a Full Professor of Computer Engineering, and the Director of the Media Integration and Communication Center with the University of Florence.
+\begin{IEEEbiography}[{ }]{Alberto Del Bimbo}is a Full Professor of Computer Engineering.
 His scientific interests are multimedia information retrieval, pattern recognition, image and video analysis, and human–computer interaction.
 From 1996 to 2000, he was the President of the IAPR Italian Chapter and the Member-at-Large of the IEEE Publication Board from 1998 to 2000.
-He was the General Co-Chair of ACM MM 2010 and ECCV in 2012.
+He was the General Co-Chair of ACMMM2010 and ECCV2012.
 He was nominated as ACM Distinguished Scientist in 2016.
 He received the SIGMM Technical Achievement Award for Outstanding Technical Contributions to Multimedia Computing, Communications and Applications.
-He is an IAPR Fellow, and an Associate Editor of Multimedia Tools and Applications, Pattern Analysis and Applications, the Journal of Visual Languages and Computing, and the International Journal of Image and Video Processing, and was an Associate Editor of Pattern Recognition, the IEEE Transactions on Multimedia, and the IEEE Transactions on Pattern Analysis and Machine Intelligence.
-He serves as the Editor-in-Chief of the ACM Transactions on Multimedia Computing, Communications, and Applications. \end{IEEEbiography}
+He is an IAPR Fellow, and an Associate Editor of several international journals. \end{IEEEbiography}